vmware-tanzu-labs/educates-training-platform/docs/runtime-environment/training-portal.md

 Overriding portal credentials
 -----------------------------

-When a training portal is deployed, the username for the admin and robot accounts will use the defaults of ``eduk8s`` and ``robot@eduk8s``.
+When a training portal is deployed, the username for the admin and robot accounts will use the defaults of ``educates`` and ``robot@educates``.
 The passwords for each account will be randomly set.

 For the robot account, the OAuth application client details used with the REST API will also be randomly generated.